The University has won a share of a £350 million investment in UK science and engineering postgraduate training.

 Edinburgh will host the Centre for Doctoral Training (CDT) in Data Science, led by Professor Chris Williams in the School of Informatics.

-This focuses on the computational principles, methods, and systems for extracting knowledge from data.
+This will focus on the computational principles, methods, and systems for extracting knowledge from data.

 Large data sets are now generated by almost every activity in science, society, and commerce, ranging from molecular biology to social media, from sustainable energy to health care.